Tokelau Travel Requirements

 MV Mataliki

 The only way to reach Tokelau is aboard the government vessel, MV Mataliki, which carries both passengers and (non-dangerous) freight from its home port of Apia to Tokelau.
-A published sailing schedule is available online, but is subject to change and does change.
-On average the ferry makes two or three round trips each month from Apia.

 The Support Services team will confirm sailing dates once you are ready to book a ticket.
 Boats are often booked-out in advance and priority is given to locals.
 It’s best to be flexible and book well in advance.